 A university in Turkey had not made adjustments to a building to make it accessible for a paraplegic student.
 The Human Rights court in Strasbourg held this was discrimination contrary to Article 14 of the European Convention of Human Rights.
 It said Article 14 includes an obligation to make reasonable adjustments (at least in education, but presumably more broadly).
 The offer of a personal assistant to help with mobility was not sufficient on the facts, given the importance of personal autonomy.
+There had been no individualised assessment of the claimant’s actual situation.
 The case is of interest both for the reasonable adjustment duty and on ‘personal autonomy’: below My comments.

 European Court of Human Rights (ECtHR), 2018, Full judgment: http://hudoc.echr.coe.int/eng?i=001-180499